siennad/MoneyFlow/README.md

 ---
 Upcoming features:
-1. The date of expire will be sent
+1. The date of expire will be sent to your email
+2. User can update their profile
+3. User can set the budget for fixed term